erwanlemerrer/second-order-centrality/README.md

 Despite the general use of SOC for computation in a distributed setup, this implementation is for single core computation, where the graph to analyze is passed to the function as an argument.

 This code implements the analytical version of the algorithm, i.e., there is no simulation of a random walk process involved.
-The random walk is here biased (corresponding to eq(4) of the paper:
+The random walk is here unbiased (corresponding to eq 6 of the paper):

 Anne-Marie Kermarrec, Erwan Le Merrer, Bruno Sericola, Gilles Trédan, "Second order centrality: Distributed assessment of nodes criticity in